-Referential language to identify an object in real-world 3D scenes is a challenging problem.
-Consider an example utterance - \textit{``Facing the foot on the bed, the bed on the right''} along with a 3D scene as shown in Figure~\ref{fig:teaser}.
-It is easier for a human to follow the clues in the language, infer the point of view of the speaker, locate all the elements referred to, and spatially reason to locate the \textit{bed} in the scene despite of two instances of \textit{beds}.
-However, view-point prediction, object identification, and spatial reasoning are still open-ended research problems in robotics and vision.
-The 3D reference task as proposed by ReferIt3D is challenging because of four reasons: a) reconstructed 3D scenes of the real world in ScanNet dataset are noisy and lacks fine details in comparison to 2D images or rendered 3D scenes, b) fine-grained class labels and expressions in natural language utterances are not exactly matched and diverse, c) view-dependent utterances often require guessing the original view-points which hinders model to properly learn spatial concepts, and d) combined complexity of multiple challenges makes it hard to analyze what model learns or understands.
+Referential language to identify an object in real-world 3D scenes poses a challenging problem.
+Consider the sample utterance\textit{``Facing the foot of the bed, the bed on the right''} along with a 3D scene as shown in Figure~\ref{fig:teaser}.
+Humans can easily follow the language clues, infer the point of view of the speaker, locate all the referenced elements, and spatially reason to locate the \textit{bed} in the scene despite two instances of \textit{beds}.
+However, viewpoint prediction, object identification, and spatial reasoning remain open-ended research problems in robotics and vision.
+The 3D reference task proposed by ReferIt3D is difficult because: (1) reconstructed 3D scenes of the real world in the ScanNet dataset are noisy and lack fine details compared to 2D images or rendered 3D scenes, (2) fine-grained class labels and expressions in natural language utterances are diverse and not exactly matched, (3) view-dependent utterances often require guessing the original viewpoints, which deters the model from properly learning spatial concepts, and (4) the combined complexity of multiple challenges complicates efforts to analyze what the model learns or understands.

-We are inspired by the success of the methods~\cite{ding2020object, kamath2021mdetr} on CLEVR and CLEVRER domains in spatial reasoning task and hypothesize that in the 3D reference task, if the spatial-reasoning task is decoupled from the perceptual task of identifying the objects in the 3D scene, we can achieve better performance and clearly track the contribution of perception noise in performance.
-More specifically, instead of developing integrated multi-modal perception system, we assume a pre-trained instance classification model or ground-truth classes for the objects that can inform the spatial reasoning task.
-We focus on how the language model with spatial information can handle the referring task.
-The ReferIt3D dataset includes two sub-datasets containing natural and synthetic language utterances, namely Nr3D and Sr3D respectively.
-In our experiments, our model is able to achieved comparable scores on Nr3D and Sr3D with predicted instance class labels.
-We observe high accuracy with ground-truth labels in Sr3D which indicates that the model has better understanding from template-based language data.
-Our pipeline is modular with multiple models (perceptual model, spatial embedding model, pre-trained language embedding model, and spatial-language model).
-This modular approach gives flexibility and can adapt to environments with different appearance, and object entities.
+Inspired by the success of the methods in~\cite{ding2020object, kamath2021mdetr} on CLEVR and CLEVRER domains for the spatial reasoning task, we hypothesized that for the 3D reference task, decoupling the spatial-reasoning from the perceptual task of identifying the objects in the 3D scene would improve performance and clearly track the role of perception noise in performance.
+More specifically, instead of developing an integrated multi-modal perception system, we assumed a pre-trained instance classification model or ground-truth classes for the objects that informed the spatial reasoning task.
+We focused on how the language model with spatial information could handle the reference task.